 - On January 20, 1836, Winfield Scott was placed in command of the Army of Florida and ordered to plan a campaign against the Seminole Tribe that eventually escalated into the Second Seminole War.

 - In April 1838, President Martin Van Buren dispatched Winfield Scott to northern Georgia to oversee the forced removal of the Cherokee Nation to present-day Oklahoma.
 Over 4,000 Cherokees died from disease, starvation, and exposure to cold weather during the trip that became known as the Trail of Tears.

-- On July 5, 1841, President John Tyler issued an executive order confirming Winfield Scott’s promotion to major general and ordering him to take command of the United States Army.
+- On July 5, 1841, President John Tyler issued an executive order confirming Scott’s promotion to major general and ordering him to take command of the United States Army.

-- Winfield Scott’s affinity for proper military appearance, along with his emphasis on army decorum, earned him the nickname of “Old Fuss and Feathers.”
+- Scott’s affinity for proper military appearance, along with his emphasis on army decorum, earned him the nickname of “Old Fuss and Feathers.”